DuWeiQiang/Haptic/ReadMe.txt

 	state:
 		the base framework without any algorithm.
 		successful connect with omnet.
-		process of send and receive merged into updateHaptics Thread simulation step:
+		process of send and receive has been merged into updateHaptics Thread TDPA algorithm
+	simulation step:
 		(with omnet)
 			1. open omnet, run socket/omnet.ini